hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

   <Hds::Button @text="Cancel" @color="secondary" />
 </Hds::ButtonSet>

-Often when included in a ButtonSet, Link (Standalone) is used for navigating between steps in a multi-page form (ie. directing the user back to the previous step).
-As such, they should be displayed as the left most button in the row.
+When included in a ButtonSet, Link (Standalone) is generally used for navigating between steps in a multi-page form (ie. directing the user back to the previous step) or for linking to external documentation.
+As such, they should be displayed as the right most button in the row.

 ## Content

 - Text should be short and to the point (~25 characters).
-They should not consist of full sentences, but should provide enough context to be useful.
+Text labels should not consist of full sentences, but should provide enough context to be useful.
 - Language should be used consistently within each product (ie. when using "Edit" on one page, use that same convention throughout the rest of the application, not "Change").